Skip to main content Go to home page

 In some circumstances, such as a tax investigation, we may seek personal information from third parties using our statutory investigative powers to do so.
 We may also seek information from third parties to establish eligibility for certain assistance and relief programs we administer.

 Our website, digital platforms and forms include collection notices.
-Where a digital platform or online form is used to collect information for a revenue line or scheme we administer, the collection notice explains why personal information is being collected, the law under which it can be requested or is required, the consequences of not providing it, how it may be used, and if and when it might be disclosed.
+Where a digital platform or online form is used to collect information for a revenue law or scheme we administer, the collection notice explains why personal information is being collected, the law under which it can be requested or is required, the consequences of not providing it, how it may be used, and if and when it might be disclosed.
 Read more in our Terms and Conditions for online systems.

-We also collect personal information from our website, such as via cookies, google analytics or online surveys, in order to obtain general feedback about the use made of the services and information we provide.
+We collect personal information from our website, such as via cookies, google analytics or online surveys, in order to obtain general feedback about the use made of the services and information we provide.
 This assists us in tailoring our services to best meet the community’s needs.
 Read more in our website collection notice.
-We also enter into data and information sharing arrangements authorised by law and may use these arrangements, and our investigative powers, to verify or supplement information we have collected.
+We enter into data and information sharing arrangements authorised by law and may use these arrangements, and our investigative powers, to verify or supplement information we have collected.
 For example, we obtain personal information from VicRoads, municipal councils and the Victorian Electoral Commission to verify identities and addresses.

 Our collection statements explain that we may obtain personal details from other sources, and also note when we are collecting details under an obligation to report them to another agency.